Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Proof of main results

 i.e., the second term in the right hand side of \eqref{eq:decJW} vanishes for all $\varepsilon>0$.

 In order to conclude, we need to prove that the first term $I_1(\varepsilon)$ tends to $0$ as $\varepsilon\to 0$.
-The argument in \cite{BBD18} uses the fact that the measure of maximal entropy $\mu_{\lam_0}$ is the Monge-Ampère of a $(1,1)$-current with H\"older local potentials, and in particular it gives mass $\lesssim \varepsilon^a$ (for some positive $a$) to balls of radius $\varepsilon$, but this is actually not necessary.
-The following claim shall be enough to complete the proof.
+The argument in \cite{BBD18} uses the fact that the measure of maximal entropy $\mu_{\lam_0}$ is the Monge-Ampère of a $(1,1)$-current with H\"older-continuous local potentials, and in particular that it gives mass $\lesssim \varepsilon^a$ (for some positive $a$) to balls of radius $\varepsilon$, but this is actually not necessary.
+The following claim will be enough to complete the proof.

 \textbf{Claim 1.} For any $\varepsilon\ll 1$ there exists $c(\varepsilon)>0$ with $c(\varepsilon)\to0$ as $\varepsilon\to 0$ such that

 where $\left(C_{f_{\lam_0}}\right)_\varepsilon$ is the $\varepsilon$-neighbourhood of $C_{f_{\lam_0}}$.